svdrecbd/NEMESIS/ONBOARDING.md

 3. **Open camera** (select index, hit “Open Camera”).
 Preview appears.
    - The preview container shows a subtle box while idle; as soon as the first frame arrives the border hides and the image goes edge‑to‑edge.
    - The container adapts to the camera aspect; closing the camera restores a 16:9 placeholder.
-   - Drag the vertical splitter to resize the preview vs. control panes; it snaps at 25 % / 50 % / 75 % with a quick on-screen indicator so you can land on exact splits.
+   - Drag the vertical splitter to resize the preview vs. control panes; it snaps at 25 % / 50 % / 75 % and briefly highlights the handle when you’re on a target.
 4. (Optional) **Start recording** (video is independent of runs; can be toggled live).
 5. Choose mode **Periodic** (seconds) or **Poisson** (taps/min); set parameters.
    - Optional **seed** for reproducible Poisson sequences.
 6. **Start Run**.
-   - A folder `runs/run_YYYYMMDD_HHMMSS/` is created with:
+   - A folder `runs/run_YYYYMMDD_HHMMSS_<token>/` is created with:
      - `run.json` – parameters & environment snapshot
      - `taps.csv` – one row per tap (see schema below)
      - `video.mp4` – if recording was ON at any time